 Using today’s most innovative techniques, including brain tumor embolization and head and neck tumor embolization, our team can help ensure the best possible outcomes when you undergo surgery.
 Fewer risks can lead to a faster recovery, which means we’ll get you back to living the life you love as quickly as possible.

 Embolization is a procedure that can block blood flow to an area of the body.
-When someone has a tumor, embolization can help shrink the tumor by cutting off its blood supply.
+When someone has a tumor, embolization can help by cutting off the tumor’s blood supply.

 Head and neck tumor embolization may be recommended to treat cancerous growths in the: